 Job Description: Two M.S.
-Graduate Teaching Assistantships are available in the School of Biological Sciences at the University of Northern Colorado (UNC) starting in summer 2014.
+Graduate Teaching Assistantships (GTA) are available in the School of Biological Sciences at the University of Northern Colorado (UNC) starting in summer 2014.
 This project will evaluate the conditions to create a rigorous system to study mycorrhizal fungus-crop-insect interactions, examine the effects of aboveground insect herbivory and belowground mycorrhizal fungus colonization on plant physiology, and assess organism performance in tripartite interactions.
 The proposed work combines plant biology, fungal ecology, and molecular biology.
 Students involved in this research will be partly supported by a grant and graduate teaching assistantships.
 Students awarded a teaching assistantship are generally supported (during fall and spring semesters) contingent on successful teaching and progress in the program.
-The compensation for this position includes a stipend of $14,562 for 9 months, and a full waiver of up to 10 credit hours of tuition per semester.
+The compensation for this position includes a stipend of $14,562 for 9 months, and a full waiver of up to 10 credit hours of tuition per semester (GTA).
 In addition, summer funding opportunities are available to eligible students.

 Applicants with experience in (or the ability to learn) molecular biology techniques (e.g. PCR and qPCR), and with experience in designing and conducting independent research under an advisor will be especially competitive.

 Responsibilities: In order to successfully complete this M.S. program, students must meet expectations at teaching undergraduate courses, and must complete their required coursework.
 For the research component, students should: demonstrate willingness/ability to learn new research techniques, possess the ability to design and conduct independent research, demonstrate attention to detail and effectiveness in completion of research, conduct work safely, be collegial, and maintain a habit of reading scientific literature in her/his field.